gflarity/nervous/README.md

 ## Quick Start:

-Under construction.
+0) To test a plugin without graphite, run 'node test.js plugin_dir' from the plugins directory.

+1) Install graphite

+2) Modify the configuration at the top of nervous.js to reflect

+3) You'll probably want to move the memcached plugin directory (unless you have memcached installed ).
+This is there as a demo and because I need it. node nervous.js

+4) 'node nervous.js'

+Note this is under construction.
 Soon there will be make install support.
 I'm considering including optional support for forever.

 ## Where to find plugins: